Build and deploy MCP servers in minutes with a TypeScript template

 Understanding the architecture

-When you deploy an MCP server on Apify, you can work with two types of MCP servers:
+When you deploy an MCP server on Apify, you can work with three types of MCP servers:

-• stdio MCP servers: Local servers that communicate via standard input/output, which Apify converts to SSE (Server-Sent Events) for remote access
+• stdio MCP servers: Local servers that communicate via standard input/output, which Apify converts to HTTP for remote access.

-• SSE MCP servers: Remote servers that already communicate via HTTP/SSE, which Apify can proxy and enhance with monetization features
+• Legacy SSE MCP servers: Remote servers that already communicate via Legacy SSE over HTTP, which Apify can proxy and enhance with monetization features.

-This flexible architecture allows you to turn any type of MCP server into an Apify Actor, whether it's a local stdio-based tool or a remote SSE endpoint, and expose it through a unified SSE interface with built-in scaling and monetization.
+This flexible architecture allows you to turn any type of MCP server into an Apify Actor, whether it's a local stdio-based tool or a remote MCP endpoint, and expose it through a unified HTTP interface with built-in scaling and monetization.

 Actors are lightweight, containerized programs that take JSON inputs, execute tasks, and return structured outputs.